PureLance/MTU1stYr/README.md

 # MTU1stYr
-College work from first year of college
+College work from first year of college at CIT/MTU.
+All work are provided in respective folders.